Donald Trump Is Heading To Mayor Pete Buttigieg’s State Of Indiana On Friday

 As for Buttigieg, he has made his feelings on Trump clear and took his memoir to call Trump a draft-dodging chickenhawk.
 The 37-year-old mayor also claims that since then, he came to the realization that Trump’s behavior brings down not just his supporters but those who challenge him.
 He later said that he would not emulate the president.

 As CNN reports, some people on the religious right — many of whom are Trump supporters — aren’t taking too kindly to Buttigieg’s identity.
-Franklin Graham, a Christian evangelist, and missionary, believes that being a gay Christian is not something to be politicized or praised, suggesting that Buttigieg should instead be repentant.
+Franklin Graham, a Christian evangelist and missionary, believes that being a gay Christian is not something to be politicized or praised, suggesting that Buttigieg should instead be repentant.

 Donald Trump is heading to Pete Buttigieg's home state.
 Will he attack the rising 2020 candidate? https://t.co/fFdjekJzjS pic.twitter.com/8wrN5XZO87